tobor/php-decoder/README.md

 %> ./sapi/cli/php encoded.php
 </pre>

 One of the result files will be the clear text.
-Enjoy ;-P
+Enjoy ;-P (Well, garbage text expected)